Paul LaPolice: Broadcasting career

 TSN brought LaPolice on board as a guest analyst for the 2012 playoffs.
 From 2013 to 2015, LaPolice worked full-time for the CFL on TSN, hosting a segment called the "Coach's Playbook" and appearing occasionally on the TSN panel.
+He returned to TSN in 2023, where he is an analyst on the panel in addition to colour commentary duties.

 Personal life

 LaPolice and his wife Tina have three children together.
 The family resides year-round in Ottawa, Ontario.